EmersonYang3/SwiftType/README.md

 - **[Daisy UI](https://daisyui.com/)** - Tailwind CSS Component Library

 ## 📦 Releases
+### v1.2.0 - January 25, 2025
+- 🚀 New Autoscroll Feature!
+(Apologies for not including this in the initial release)
+  - Please set zoom to 100% for this feature to work as intended.
+- 📝 New custom word count feature!
+  - Quick Select a preset word count or type in your own desired word count!
+  - Max of 1000 words (Avoid spamming this, as it might crash your PC)

 ### v1.0.0 - January 19, 2025
 - Initial release with core typing test functionality